livingcomputermuseum/ContrAlto/Contralto/readme.txt

                on the host machine)
    - Standard Keyboard/Mouse/Video
    - Audio DAC (used with the Smalltalk Music System)
+   - The Orbit raster hardware, Dover Raster Output Scanner and Dover print engine, which provides 384dpi print output (currently PDF only)

 1.2 What's Not
 --------------

-At this time, ContrAlto does not support more exotic hardware such as Trident disks, printers or audio using the utility port, the Orbit printer interface, or the keyset input device.
+At this time, ContrAlto does not support more exotic hardware such as Trident disks, printers or audio using the utility port or the keyset input device.

 2.0 Requirements